istio/istio.io/content/docs/tasks/traffic-management/ingress/ingress-control/index.md

 ## Accessing ingress services using a browser

-Entering the `httpbin` service URL in a browser won't work because you can't tell the browser to pretend to be accessing `httpbin.example.com` like with `curl`.
+Entering the `httpbin` service URL in a browser won't work because you can't pass the _Host_ header to a browser like you did with `curl`.
 In a real world situation, this is not a problem because you configure the requested host properly and DNS resolvable.
 Thus, you use the host's domain name in the URL, for example, `https://httpbin.example.com/status/200`.

 To work around this problem for simple tests and demos, use a wildcard `*` value for the host in the `Gateway` and `VirtualService` configurations.
 For example, if you change your ingress configuration to the following:

 {{< text bash >}}
 $ kubectl apply -f - <<EOF